U.S. Service Academy Nominations

 - Copy of official SAT or ACT score report must be included in packet.
 We do not have an SAT or ACT score code.

-9. The Military Academy Selection Committee will interview candidates on the date above, at the Jacksonville district office.
+9. The Military Academy Selection Committee will interview candidates on the above date, at the Jacksonville district office.
 Applicants will be notified by email/phone of interview time.

 10. Selected nominees will be notified by the end of the year when Congressman Rutherford submits his nominations to each academy.

 11. Academy Admissions’ Officers review the Congressman nominations and notify applicants of appointments.
 Each applicant will be required to pass a physical aptitude examination and medical examination before being given an appointment.
 Appointments are given on a rolling admissions basis.
 Appointments begin in December and should be completed by early May.

 12. It is the applicant’s responsibility to ensure that all materials are submitted on time.
 Those with incomplete files will be disqualified.